Louise MICHEL and the agony of the old society.

 London.
 [June 18, 1900].
 Handwritten envelope.

-Herbarium borrowings (kept in a separate envelope) in the central pages.
+Herbarium prints (kept in a separate envelope) in the central pages.

-« Yes, everything seems very horrible, but all agonies are like that. »
+« Yes, it all seems quite horrible, but all agonies are like that

-Louise Michel notes the agony of the old society and hopes for the new century.
+Louise Michel observes the agony of the old society and hopes for the new century.

-After a few lines written by Charlotte Vauvelle who hopes to finally meet their friend during an upcoming speaking tour, Louise Michel adds:
+After a few lines written by Charlotte Vauvelle, who hopes to finally meet their friend during an upcoming lecture tour, Louise Michel adds:

-I forgot to reply to you about Tolstoy's Resurrection which I read in English, we only have it like that.
-I found it so beautiful that I keep coming back to it.
+I forgot to reply to you about Tolstoy’s Resurrection, which I read in English; that’s the only way we have it.
+I found it so beautiful that I always come back to it.
 Resurrection is the true word that will replace the punishment of the old world.
-A certain number of us have felt it for a long time.
-We translated it into French but without writing it.
-I would like to see the French translation which is said to be very good. ".
+A number of us have felt this for a long time.
+We translated it into French but without writing it down.
+I would like to see the French translation, which is said to be very good.”

 Contact form